clevertree/fan-edits/FanMixes/Sonic Trilogy - DeSchwartzed/README.md

 Sonic 3 2024 included remixes from both Sonic 3 game and Sonic and Knuckles.
 Much [predictive programming](https://joyoffaith.com/predictive-programming.html) (PP) has been removed where it doesn't tie directly to the plot.

+I do blame Ben Schwartz for nearly all the jokes he came up with.
+I don't think they were just 'bad' or 'annoying' or any such thing.
+The decisions Schwartz and others made in all 3 movies *during post production* also ruined the continuity.
+They should have cast a normal child voice actor like they did with Tails who was voiced by Colleen O'Shaughnessey.
+Aside from distracting dialog, he portrayed the main character as a sarcastic adult rather than an orphaned child from another planet.
+I'll remind everyone that Sonic was a child in the first movie, and that none of his commentary should be 'Family guy' style pop references.
+It should be something a child says.
+Moreover, Sonic shouldn't behave as if someone is laughing at his jokes all day if he literally had zero friends on Earth.
+This isn't the only movie I blame someone for ruining in Post Production.
+In my edit of Final Fantasy the Spirits Within, I make that case as well.

 ### Removals

 Much of the Sonic sardonic commentary dialogue (voiced by Ben Schwartz) has been removed.